resilient-swarms/meta-cmaes/README.md

 These runs generate files named as "envir_performance" and/or "damage_performance" where applicable (in the $RESULTS_DIR/$condition/exp$replicates folder).

+Note that there is also a test with cmaes from scratch.
+This can be done as follows:

+        bash scripts/test_recovery.sh ${RESULTS_DIR} cmaescheck damage david55 0

+where the final number 0 is the index of the damage in the damage_set

 8C.
 Assessing cross-domain transfer
 8C.1 Install the test performance script (see 8B.1-2) 8C.2 Run the test: